sgolebiewski-intel/vllm/docs/source/models/supported_models.rst

 ================

 vLLM supports a variety of generative Transformer models in `HuggingFace Transformers <https://huggingface.co/models>`_.
-The following is the list of model architectures that are currently supported by vLLM.
+Below is the list of model architectures that are currently supported by vLLM.
 Alongside each architecture, we include some popular models that use it.

 .. list-table::